backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 The resulting dataset has 27 features and 385 samples.

-There are still a few features I feel aren't relevant to passing a math class, but at this point, I cannot confirm that any of the remaining features won't be useful to the model.
+There are still a few features I feel aren't relevant to passing a math class, but at this point, I cannot confirm that any one of the remaining features won't be useful to the model.

 # <center>Model Selection</center>
 * K-Nearest Neighbors